tatarize/shxparser/README.md

 Pure Python Parser for SHX Hershey font files.

-SHX files are an AutoCad format which encodes single line fonts.
-This format is used for many CNC and laser operations where filled fonts are not as useful or helpful.
+SHX files are an AutoCad format which can encode single line fonts.

+This format is used for many CNC and laser operations.

+---

+# Progress (Planning)

+Things currently parse but, do not actually produce correct results.
+Also, very little has been done to check the `bigfont` and `unifont` types.

+# Encoding
+Calling the parser on a `SHX` file will parse the file.
+The glyph data is accessed via the `ShxFile.glyphs` dictionary which stores the particular commands.
+These positions are stored (or will be) in segments.
+Each segment is:
+* `(x0,y0)` -- Move to Position.
+* `((x0,y0), (x1, y1))` --- Straight Line start->end
+* `((x0,y0), (cx, cy), (x1, y1))` --- Arc start->control->end where control is a point on the arc that starts at start and ends at end.

+Or something like that, I haven't really decided or figured it out yet.

+# Format

 For some format descriptions and explanations see: